-The Android Studio 2.0 (or higher) preview includes a beta version of the new Android Emulator 2.0 with improved performance and a new user interface to control device features.
+The Android Studio 2.0 (or higher) preview includes the new Android Emulator 2.0 with improved performance and a new user interface to control device features.
 This page describes some of the changes compared to the emulator available with the stable version of Android Studio 1.5 and how to setup your development environment to use the Android Emulator.

 The most valuable updates to the Android Emulator are the speed improvements.
 When running with Android Studio 2.0 or higher on an x86 machine, response time is faster than the previous Android Emulator and you can transfer files from your machine faster than a physical Android device.